One of American Electric Power's best-known symbols of environmental stewardship is the company's

 Through vigorous reclamation efforts, which include planting OVER 63 million trees and creating more than

 600 lakes and ponds and nearly 380 campsites, AEP has turned this former mining territory into a vibrant

 outdoor recreation area.
 There is an Equine Trail area, Mountain bike trails and the Buckeye Trail within

 this multi use area.
 Recreational User's permit required.

 Avondale Wildlife Area

 The Avondale Wildlife Area is a 1,425 acre public hunting and fishing area located five miles Southwest of Zanesville, Ohio in Perry and Muskingum counties.
 In 2007, AEP was recognized for the 50 year partnership between AEP and the ODNR Division of Wildlife.
 The area is walk-in only with 122 lakes for fishing.
-No Camping-Recreational- User's permit required.
+No overnight camping in this area.
+A recreational user permit required.

 Conesville Coal Lands

 The Conesville Coal Lands is a 14,400 acre public hunting and fishing area located five miles Southeast of Coshocton, Ohio in Coshocton and Muskingum counties.
 The area provides over 100 lakes and ponds for fishing and an Equine Trail Area.
-No Camping-Recreational-User's permit required.
+No overnight camping in this area.
+A recreational user permit required.